 a profound state of general poor health and malnutrition (poor food intake and/or poor food absorption).

-tiny calcium deposits within the breast, seen alone or in clusters.
-They are often found on a mammogram.
+tiny calcium deposits in the body.
+For example, they may be seen in the breast, alone or in clusters, on a mammogram.
 Very small deposits may be called microcalcifications.
 They are a sign of changes within the breast that may need to be followed by more mammograms, or by a biopsy.
 See also biopsy, mammogram.

 the group of health care professionals who work together to find, treat, and care for people with cancer.
 The cancer care team may include any or all of the specialists listed.
 Whether the team is linked formally or informally, there is usually one person who takes the job of coordinating the team.
 See also medical oncologist, radiation oncologist, pathologist, oncology clinical nurse specialist, oncology social worker, neurosurgeon, surgeon, gynecologist, gynecologic oncologist, urologist.

-genes (the basic unit of heredity) inherited from one’s parents that greatly increase the risk of a person’s developing cancer.
-About 5% to 15% of all cancers are caused by these genes.
+genes (the basic unit of heredity) inherited from one’s parents that greatly increase the risk of a person developing cancer.
+About 5% to 10% of all cancers are caused by these genes.
 See also gene.

-a vaccine used to help the body fight cancer cells.
-So far, a vaccine has been approved to help treat cancer (not prevent it).
-It is made for each patient using pieces of their tumor and works by causing their immune system to recognize and attack the cancer cells.
-There are also researchers trying to develop vaccines to prevent certain types of cancer, although none have yet been approved for use.
-Another type of vaccine that is already in use reduces cancer risk indirectly, by helping the body fight cancer-causing viruses such as the human papilloma virus (HPV) and the hepatitis B virus.
+a vaccine used to help the immune system fight cancer cells.
+Most vaccines in use or in development expose the immune system to parts of cancer cells as a way of trying to treat cancer, not prevent it.
+However, some vaccines already in use reduce cancer risk indirectly, by helping the body fight cancer-causing viruses such as the human papilloma virus (HPV) and the hepatitis B virus.
 See also human papilloma virus.

 a routine health exam for cancer in people without signs or symptoms of cancer.
 The goal of the cancer-related check-up is to find the disease, if it exists, at an early stage, when chances for cure are greatest.
 Depending on the person’s sex and age, this check-up may include health counseling and exams for cancers of the thyroid, mouth, skin, lymph nodes, testicles, and ovaries.
 See also detection, screening.